PatChe/git-basics-gh/readme.txt

 Commits all your files and sends you into VIM editor in order to comment on you commit.
 In PC/WIN flavor the commit text is handled by note pad.

+git commit -m "Add a message here"

+Git like most programs have a parameter flags like most applications which is symbolised by dash  -m represents add message to commit and it's parameter in text in the brackets/quotes.

+Modified files.

+Modified files will show up as modified in status.

+An environment note - Windows PC git seems to state on the prompt shorthand status such as the following :

+D:\dev_web\repos\git-basics [master +0 ~2 -0]>

+The information above found between the brackets are the repository time [master], the code listed are shortforms for new/added [  +  ] and ammount, shortform for modified [  ~  ] and amount, shortform for staging or missing [  -  ] and number.
+Cheking differences.

+In cases where you are working in teams or cannot r emember the satus of your project and must verify the changed files you can compare states for these files.

+git diff

+This command demonstrates 'unstaged' files, that is those in the process of being edited and not added to the local workflow or staged.
+Once add(ed) they become staged and ready to commit.
+But to find the differences between staged versions of files git diff must have additional arguments.

+git diff --staged

+Shows the differences in the staged versions of the files.